-Comparing the top five European football leagues is one of those discussion points that rears its head every few months.
+Comparing the top five European football leagues is one of those discussion points that rears its head every few months - it is as topical as choosing a NAP in football betting each weekend.

 It’s a timeless topic, an area that can provoke debate and frustrate.
 In many ways it is subjective, and those who favour one league over another (for whatever reason) obviously bring their own chunk of bias to the table.